kbobkpop/vprocesses/README.md

 ```
 This allows the standard <code>select.select()</code> syntax.

-*select only supports the first of the three parameters of the standard select.select().

 When you have defined all your Processes, Locks and Connections they should be passed to the VManager() which can be instantiated like this multiprocessing.VManager() based on the above mentioned import statement.

 Having instantiated a VManager, you need to call <code>.start()</code> on the object in order to initalize the graph and start the processes.